Zudoku/accessibility-loon/README.md

     )
 ```

-By default, the library will use screenshots of the view tree to figure out contrast issues.
+By default, the library will screenshot the view tree to figure out contrast issues.
 This can be turned off, but it will make the the detection of some accessibility issues impossible.

 Download
 --------